ForesterBlox/Shellsay/README.md

 # Shellsay
-A cowsay rip-off written in rust by an idiot named ForesterBlox
+A cowsay rip-off written in rust by an idiot

 # Dependencies